Climate Emergency Panels and Meetings

 Why Climate Emergency?

-It is now clear that the world has less than 11 years to switch away from fossil fuels to avoid the worst impacts of climate change (see IPCC report here).
+It is now clear that the world has less than 11 years to switch away from fossil fuels to avoid the worst impacts of climate change (Read the IPCC report).

 In response to this on 5 December 2018 Frome Town Council declared a climate emergency and committed to going carbon neutral by 2030.
 The Councillors also unanimously agreed to sign up to the Covenant of Mayors to track progress and link with towns around the world who are cutting emissions.